 Pick Light and Airy Clothes

-Tip: Loose clothes protect skin and let babies move freely.
-It’s both safe and comfy!
+Tip: Loose-fitting clothes protect more skin and let babies move freely.
+It’s a win for safety and comfort.

 Add a Wide-Brimmed Hat and Sunglasses

-Sunglasses are also important.
-Babies’ eyes are sensitive to UV rays, so I choose ones labeled UV400 (100% UV protection).
+Sunglasses matter too.
+Babies’ eyes are especially vulnerable to UV damage, so choose a pair labeled UV400, which means they block 100% of UV rays.
 Nationwide Children’s (AAO/AOA).

-- Sunglasses with soft frames are gentle and comfy for babies.
+- Sunglasses with soft, flexible frames are more comfortable for babies.

-- Both should fit well—not too loose or tight.
+- Both items should fit snugly without being too tight or too loose.

 “Sun safety for babies means shade first, protective clothing, and careful sunscreen use when needed.” — AAP/HealthyChildren